JeanKwon/ECM202A_2025Fall_Project_8/docs/index.md

 # **1. Introduction**

+### **1.1 Motivation & Objective**
 It is crucial for autonomous vehciels to detect surrdouning objects quicky and accrautely.
-Running powerful perception models on the vehicles reduces lateny but limited by the onboard hardware while using the cloud with the powerful models gives a better accruacy but dependent on network condition.
-This project addresses this fundamental trade-off by proposing a hybrid, context-aware perception framework that dynamically balances local and cloud-based object detection.

-### **1.1 Motivation & Objective**
-What are you trying to do and why is it important?
-Explain in accessible, non-jargon terms.
+Running advanced object detection models entirely on the vehicle reduces dependence on network connectivity but is limited by onboard compute and power budgets.
+On the other hand, cloud-based processing offers better accuracy but introduces variable network latency and reliability concerns.
+The objective of this project is to design a perception system that decides, in real time, whether to perform object detection locally or offload it to the cloud based on current driving context and system conditions.
+By doing so, the system aims to maximize perception accuracy while respecting strict latency and resource constraints.

 ### **1.2 State of the Art & Its Limitations**
 How is this problem addressed today?